JennoMai/61c-notes/pointers.md

 should be used sparingly, as they can produce more bugs and introduce security issues.

 ## Arrays
+### Declaration
 Array variables are pointers to the first element of the array.
-Declaing an array simply reserves of a block of memory.
+Declaring an array simply reserves a block of memory.
 ```c
 int a[5];             // declares an array of 5 ints
 int b[] = {1, 2, 3};  // declares and initializes an array of 3 ints